 There are many tours to choose from such as the Spooky Tour which is the most popular option.
 Click here to book the French QuarTour Kids Tour.

 Bourbon Street is considered a very historic street and is located in the heart of the French Quarter.
-It extends thirteen blocks from Canal Street all the way to Esplanade Avenue and is packed with bars and strip clubs.
+It extends thirteen blocks from Canal Street to Esplanade Avenue and is packed with bars and strip clubs.

 This is a great activity for older kids since paddling can be a bit tiring but an exhilarating experience.
-This fun and unique experience will let you see New Orleans on a different light with their beautiful bayous and iconic waterways.
+This fun and unique experience will let you see New Orleans in a different light with its beautiful bayous and iconic waterways.

 The streetcar has been used by the locals since 1835 and is one of the best ways to get around the city.